Wyatt Earp: Lawman and marriage

-In spring 1868, the Earps moved east again to Lamar, Missouri, where Earp's father, Nicholas, became the local constable.
+In spring 1868, the Earps moved East again to Lamar, Missouri, where Earp's father, Nicholas, became the local constable.
 Earp rejoined the family the next year, and Nicholas resigned as constable on November 17, 1869.
 Earp was appointed constable in his place.

 First gunfight

-Earp went to Beardstown, Illinois, 70 mile south, where he spent the summer of 1869.
+Earp went to Beardstown, Illinois, where he spent the summer of 1869.
 Beardstown was undergoing a boom thanks to a rail line being laid through town.

 During that summer in Beardstown, a railroad brakeman named Tom Pinard mocked Wyatt, calling him "the California boy", a euphemism for coward, implying that Wyatt had gone to California to avoid serving in the Civil War.
 Although Wyatt had attempted to join the army at 13 and had been stopped by his father, he took offense at Piner's remarks.
 They fought inside Walton's Hotel, a brothel owned by John T. Walton, and Wyatt tossed Pinard outside.
 Both men drew their guns and exchanged shots; Wyatt wounded Pinard in the hip.